Star trackers for satellites can play a vital role in attitude determination.

 We have also put together an overview of sun sensors if you require additional sensing equipment.

-The ST200 and ST400 co-developed by Hyperion Technologies and Berlin Space Technologies
+The ST200 and ST400 co-developed by AAC Clyde Space and Berlin Space Technologies

-Hyperion Technologies and Berlin Space Technologies offer two star tracker models designed for varying mission demands and star tracker satellite sizes:
+AAC Clyde Space and Berlin Space Technologies offer two star trackers for satellites, designed for varying mission demands and star tracker satellite sizes:

 The ST200 – one of the world’s smallest and lightest fully autonomous, low power star trackers, aimed at applications in pico- and nano-satellite platforms.
 With a star tracker accuracy of 30 arcseconds and an extremely small physical footprint, the ST200 can be used in practically every platform that requires attitude determination.